mql-systems/ZigZagMax_indicator/README.md

 # ZigZagMax Indicator

-ZigZagMax indicator for MT4 and MT5
+ZigZagMax indicator for MT4 and MT5.

+The indicator maximally shows all the movements on the chart in the form of a zigzag.

 ## Download